govind-v42/test11/README.md

 ## **About the Project**:

 ### The project has been undertaken to get streaming data (tweets) from twitter and create a deep learning model that would analyze the sentiment of the tweets.
-The work focuses solely on English language and the final stage of the work involves a web-app that would return the sentiment of a tweet the user inputs.
+The work focuses solely on English language and the final output of the work is a web-app that would display the sentiment when the user inputs a tweet.
 The entire pipeline uses concepts such as data-version-control, containerization, and Kubernetes cluster deployment.
-The scripts can be broadly classified into two:- a streaming script (Streamer2.py) that runs round the clock to get the tweets, and the pipeline involving an ETL-job, a model-selection and automatic retraining part, and web-app part.
+The scripts can be broadly classified into two:- a streaming script (Streamer2.py) that can run round the clock to get the tweets, and the pipeline involving an ETL-job, a model-selection along with automatic retraining cript, and web-app part.
 All the scripts can be run locally.
 The Model accuracy tracking using Mlflow in the train-test.py requires authentication for Azure MLstudio.
 Set up new tracking uri if required.
-Interactive Authentication is not supported by the workflow design.
+Also, Interactive Authentication with Azure MLStudio is not supported by the workflow design.
 Hence, MLStudio uri may be commented for the final execution of pipeline.

 ## **Built With**:
 - tweepy